 We did learn some.
 We kept up with the videos for a while.
 Then I asked a friend to teach us.
 We opened our home to whoever wanted to learn with us.
 It was important that she had a choice and could still communicate with technology if she chose.
 Emily even gave family members and friends a name sign.
 Oh, the audiologist was not happy and discouraged our using sign language.
 She thought if Emily could communicate another way she would never talk.
 I wanted her to have that choice, though.
 Besides, Emily talked endlessly.
 There was no way she would stop talking once she started.
 She was “Chatty Emily.”
 Sadly, the big group that came to learn dwindled with each week.
 The reality set in.
 Those she would be able to communicate should she not use hearing aids were diminishing.

 While we didn’t continue in depth with sign language, we have a foundation that we do use sometimes, especially when she decides not to wear her hearing aids.
 I confess that I sometimes get frustrated when I’m trying to talk to her and she has decided not to wear them.
 I have to remind myself how frustrating it can be for her, though, and be thankful for other ways to communicate.
 Those times renew in me a desire to learn more sign language.
-God has put people in her path who are studying sign language.
-I continue to encourage her to take courses in it as well.
-She has a unique opportunity for ministry.
+God has put people in her path who are studying sign language and she ended up taking courses in college.
+I continue to encourage her to continue with it as well, for she has a unique opportunity for ministry.

 Although the world is full of suffering, it is also full of the overcoming of it.”
 Helen Keller

 Good hearing aids can be a financial burden.
 They aren’t designed to last forever.
 Emily is already on her 4th pair.
 She will have this added expense to plan for in the future.
 Insurance rarely covers hearing aids, yet they cover other things that are often results of bad choices.
 Emily didn’t make a choice to need hearing aids.
 The choice is to be able to communicate.
 I could get on my soap box here.